YesWeCandrew/MyMarketplace/items/report.md

 I wrote the conflict resolution protocol.

-I added the grammar/tokenizer section and explained many of the implemented features in the report.
+I added the grammar/tokenizer section, 50% of the feature list, and the use cases and target audience in the report.

 ---------
 u6699146, Long Vu